🗗️

 How do I verify my answer is correct?

-For inverse: multiply A × A⁻¹ and check if you get the identity matrix.
+For inverse: multiply A × A⁻¹ and check if the result is the identity matrix.
 For multiplication: check dimensions make sense and spot-check a few elements manually.
-For determinant: try cofactor expansion along a different row.